JRobertoRivas/share_activity_2/README.md

 # share_activity_2

+Jahir Roberto Rivas Vazquez A01204988
+Gerardo Melesio Sancen A01203843
+Alec Garcia Barba A01022495

 This directory contains data from power consumption of the first floor of certain building

 "this_week.csv" and "las_week.csv" contain power consumption sampled every 5 minutes